LSyM-UVEG/ANISE/README.md

 * **Nodejs**

-There are 2 options to install nodejs in your Linux machine.
+There are 2 options to install nodejs in your machine.

 **Option 1:** Installation using the Linux binaries (tested version 16.14.2)
 1) Download the linux binaries of [nodejs](https://nodejs.org/en/download/) version 16.14.